 Of course, there’s never a good time to deal with credit card fraud, but at the end of a tumultuous year, it makes sense to try and enjoy the holidays as much as possible.
 Having your holiday shopping take a costly, fraudulent detour can get in the way.
 Here are a few tips for protecting yourself while doing your holiday shopping and making sure your holidays stay cheery and bright.

 Keeping an eye on what’s going on isn’t just a job for the Elf on the Shelf® or the Mensch on the Bench®.
 One of the best ways to avoid being caught off guard by fraud is to stay on guard and monitor your accounts for any unrecognized charges.
 If your bank or card issuer offers alerts—like the MasterCard® Alerts on Suffolk Federal credit cards—this is a great time to turn them on so that you know when your card is being used.
-And, if something’s happening with your card that you didn’t authorize, you can put a stop to unauthorized spending with the Card LockTM app.

 Watch where you’re going